Frequently Asked Questions

 We will highlight which lenders are in your best interest and the proceed only with the one lender in your best interest.

 • Once you find the right property.
-We can provide property guides which will provide an estimated price guide as well as the property history.
+We can provide property guides (useful & paid for data) which will provide an estimated price guide as well as comparable sales data.

 When you are serious about putting an offer on the property or attending an auction you should have the Contract of Sale reviewed by a licensed Solicitor/conveyancer, arrange for a pest and building report if necessary (should always be done for any house), and obtain copy of strata report if it’s a unit.
 This due diligence process is extremely important and should not be overlooked.